 Imagine that we never had the US News University Rankings or the Philosophical Gourmet Report or any other ranking system.
 And imagine that you are commissioned to create a tool that allows us to compare and rank academic departments.
 Before you start the project, you ask yourself: what information do academics want?
 And how much weight should be assigned to each kind of information?
 The latter question points to the central issue with ranking.

-To address the central issue of how to weight each variable, we need a reporting tool that lets users select the variable(s) they care about, weight them the way they want, and ignore whatever variables they don’t care about.
-If we can do this, then our central issues with a ranking are avoided.
+To address the central issue of how much weight to give each variable, we need a reporting tool that lets users select the variable(s) they care about, assign their own weight to them, and ignore whatever variables they don’t care about.
+If we can do this, then our central issues with ranking are avoided.
 After all, this custom reporting tool can accommodate our plurality of ranking ideals.

 The Bottom-up Approach

 One way to gather the information involves departments and faculty submitting it.
 Many departments already report information to their own institution.
 And many researchers already report this information on their CV, websites, and academic social network profiles.
 So reporting this information would not involve any new practices — just a tweak to existing practices.

 Another option is to have bots crawl the web for the information.
 This option will probably be more error-prone — even if professional web developers were in charge.
 The output would be severely flawed, requiring perpetual (human) monitoring and correction.
 So either way, we will need the bottom-up approach.

 Once you decide on how to get your information, you compile it into a database.
 Now, all you need is a friendly web user interface that creates visualizations of the data.
 This makes the custom reports and rankings much easier to consume and share.